xmarshall39/unity-playback-suite/README.md

 ###Playback Environment Generation
 Rather than dirtying the experimental environment, UPBS offers the ability to generate copies of said environment that carry over all information relevant to visual stimuli.

+### Frame-By-Frame Playback
+Scrub through each frame of trial data just as you would a video player with the ability to play in reverse and alter speed.
+The standard camera perspective in Playback environments is based on the subject's camera during data collection.
+However, you can add alternative camera perspectives or navigate the scene in 3D using the Free Camera.

 ### Data Visualization
-UPBS provides a straightforward coding framework for adding visualizations extrapolated from collected data
+UPBS provides a straightforward coding framework for adding visualizations extrapolated from collected data.
+Potential visualizations can include elements like raycasts, heatmaps, graph overlays, or other representations match an experimental paradigm.

 ### Additional Data Import
 For experimental setups that require the use of external tools for data collection, UPBS allows that data to be introduced to Unity and visualized alongside Unity-side data.
 Given potential differences in recording rate and data formatting, some unique restrictions may apply to external data.